SDA provides training to

 - publications and instructional techniques

-- traffic signs and signals, car control, pedestrians and mechanical knowledge
+- traffic signs and signals, car control, pedestrians, the highway code and mechanical knowledge

 - You must pass both parts at the same time to pass the test.